The Inland Revenue Authority of Singapore (IRAS) is the governing body for all taxation matters.

 The Singapore personal income tax rate is progressive, and ranges from 2% to 22%.
 If the individual does not satisfy the residency criteria, he or she will be treated as a non-resident of Singapore for tax purposes.
 The employment income of non-residents is taxed at flat rate of 15% or the progressive resident tax rates, whichever is higher.

 Companies incorporated in Singapore and foreign corporations are liable for tax at the prevailing tax rate of 17% of the chargeable income accruing, derived or received in Singapore.
 Certain corporate tax reliefs and provisions are available for qualifying businesses, subject to certain terms and conditions.
+Prelude offers corporate income tax compliance services for businesses.

 GST is a broad-based consumption tax imposed on the supply of goods or services in Singapore.
 The prevailing GST rate is 7%.
 GST registration in required only if:

 GST-registered businesses are required to charge GST at the prevailing rate on the supply of goods and services in Singapore, unless these goods and services can be zero-rated or exempted under GST laws.
 The GST that the business charges and collects is known as output tax, which must be paid to IRAS.
 Conversely, GST incurred on business purchases and expenses is known as input tax.
 GST-registered businesses are entitled to claim input tax, subject to certain terms and conditions.
+Seek our consultation services today to ensure your company follows GST compliance.